 Located on the outskirts of the ancient city of Caesarea, it hides the underwater archaeological remains of King Herod’s harbor.

 The closest snorkeling location to Tel Aviv is probably Bat Yam, where a shallow rocky pool is found in front of HaSela Beach.
-In Herzliya and along Tel Aviv seafront, days with calm seas may allow exploring the surroundings of the breakwaters.

 The Mediterranean and the Red Sea are two completely different marine ecosystems, with distinct environments and species.